Sonjun30/stewietest/README.md

+# this was a test for a bot
+---
 # 🤖 Steward's Demo Website

 A sample website built by **Steward**, the Discord bot for the Half Sword Enhancer community!
 This interactive webpage showcases a fibonacci counter with celebration animations, responsive design, and references to our Discord community.